MonoMono

-MonoMono was an afro rock band formed in Lagos, Nigeria in 1971 by Sierra Leone-born Joni Haastrup (lead vocals, keyboards), Babá Ken Okulolo (bass, vocals), and Danjuma "Jimi Lee" Adamu (guitars, vocals).
-Other members included Friday Jumbo and Candido Obajimi.
-They produced a handful of singles and three full length LP's.
-"Monomono" is Yoruba for "lightning".
-Their music combined afropop, soul, and British rock, delivered in jam format.
+MonoMono were an afro-rock band formed in Lagos in 1971.
+The band, whose name means lightning in the Yoruba language, was composed of vocalist Joni Haastrup, bassist Babá Ken Okulolo, guitarist Danjuma "Jimi Lee" Adamu, Friday Jumbo and Candido Obajimi.
+They produced several singles and three full-length LPs.
+Their music was delivered in a jam format and is a blend of afropop, soul, and British rock.

 Career

 Shortly after forming in 1971, Monomono released a 45 single with "A Dele" on side A and an instrumental "Kenimania" on side B.

 In 1973, their debut record, Give The Beggar A Chance, was issued in Nigeria on vinyl by His Master's Voice label (owned by EMI).
 It was also released in Zambia and Peru that same year.
 It had the tagline The Lightning Power of Awareness on the cover.
 The cover was designed by Remi Olowookere, who would do the artwork for Fela Kuti’s album, Expensive Shit two years later.
 Side A had the songs "Give The Beggar A Chance", "Ema Kowa Lasa Ile Wa", and "The World Might Fall Over".
 Side B had the songs "Eje'A Mura Sise", "Find Out", "Lida Lou", "Kenimania".